extio-de/lm-lib/README.md

 Response handlers implement `AgentResponseHandler` (or `StreamedAgentResponseHandler`) and transform raw model output into structured context keys.
 A handler returning `false` triggers a retry (up to one additional attempt).

 ### TextAgentResponseHandler
 Purpose: Capture the full response (optionally transformed) under a single key.
-Implements streaming.
+Implements streaming with support for reasoning content.
 Constructor variants:
 * `new TextAgentResponseHandler(key)`
 * `new TextAgentResponseHandler(key, transformer, beforeStream, chunkTransformer, afterChunkUpdate)`

+Note: `chunkTransformer` signature is `Function<Chunk, Chunk>` and `afterChunkUpdate` signature is `BiConsumer<AgentContext, Chunk>`.

 Streaming lifecycle:
 1. `beforeStream()` sets the target key to empty string and invokes optional `beforeStream` callback.
-2. For each chunk: `handleChunk()` optionally transforms chunk, sets `UPDATE_KEY` (= `chunkUpdateKey`) to the logical key, sets `<key>_chunk` to the last chunk, appends chunk to aggregated key, invokes `afterChunkUpdate`, then cleans temporary keys.
+2. For each chunk: `handleChunk()` receives a `Chunk` object, optionally transforms it, appends `content()` to the aggregated key and `reasoningContent()` to `<key>_reasoning`, then invokes `afterChunkUpdate` with both context and chunk.
 3. After stream completion the final `Completion` is passed to `handle()` (allowing a final transformer pass / overwrite).

-Context keys during streaming (transient):
+Context keys during streaming:
 * `<key>`: aggregated content so far
-* `<key>_chunk`: last received chunk (removed after callback)
-* `chunkUpdateKey`: signals which key received an update (removed post-callback)
+* `<key>_reasoning`: aggregated reasoning content (if model provides it)

+Both reasoning and response content are logged when available.

-Use cases: plain text generation, incremental UI updates, progressive summarization.
+Use cases: plain text generation, incremental UI updates, progressive summarization, observing model reasoning process.

 ### AccumulateTextAgentResponseHandler
 Purpose: Append each response to a list under the provided key (e.g. collecting multiple answers or iterative drafts).